The Need For Assistive Technology for Elderly People

 Conclusion

-In conclusion, AI technology has significant potential for fall detection and prevention in nursing homes.
+In conclusion, AI technology of Assistive Technology for Elderly People has significant potential for fall detection and prevention in nursing homes.
 It can help keep residents safe, reduce the workload of staff, address healthcare worker shortages, and improve overall health outcomes.
 While there may be some challenges in implementing this technology, the benefits are clear, and nursing homes should consider investing in AI technology for fall detection and prevention.

 Products that provide a real-time direct solution to prevent falls and fall-related injuries are lacking.
 There is a tremendous unmet need across all aspects of the healthcare continuum.
 Instead, they offer tools such as sensors, videos, and activity records to gather information and assess the probability of a patient falling in the far future.
 While caregivers can use this information to develop long-term fall prevention strategies, these products do not provide actionable steps to help seniors in real-time.